Body Wisdom Blog

 Now stand up and compare your feet.
 Does one feel better?
 Try balancing? has this exploration affected your balance?
 Try walking?
 Is there slightly less stomp?

-Of course, this blog is simply an introduction.
-There is a lot more to it.
-Learn about the ankle connection to stomping below.
+Learn more about the ankle connection to stomping below.
 It will help you walk quietly.

 Stomping While You Walk is a Habit.